Gold hovers near six-week peak amid China slowdown woes

 Buying from India has accelerated in recent weeks ahead of the Diwali festival on Wednesday.

-(Reporting by Manolo Serapio Jr.; Editing by Richard Pullin, Anand Basu and Joseph Radford)
+(Reporting by Manolo Serapio Jr.; Editing by Richard Pullin and Joseph Radford)